Mubarak verdict adds to tension before Egypt vote

 Dozens of young men ransacked Shafiq's campaign office in Fayoum south of Cairo overnight, the second such attack in recent days, state news website al-Ahram reported.
 Shafiq campaigners in Cairo confirmed the attack.

 "Do they think that by burning Shafiq's headquarters, they will burn Shafiq?
-Forget it," Shafiq told reporters on Sunday, warning that a vote for Mursi was a vote for the unknown.
+Forget it," Shafiq told reporters on Sunday, warning that a vote for Mursi is a vote for the unknown.

 "The Brotherhood represents the darkness and secrets and nobody knows who they are and what they do...
 I represent Egypt, all of Egypt," he said.